-Over 28,000 residents live throughout the county and its four major communities - the City of Union and the towns of Lockhart, Jonesville, and Carlisle.
+Over 28,000 residents live throughout the county and its five major communities - the City of Union and the towns of Lockhart, Jonesville, Buffalo and Carlisle.
 Prominently located in the Piedmont Region of South Carolina, Union County is convenient to the major metropolitan areas of Greenville, Columbia and Charlotte.

 Our area has attracted national attention for its surge in economic growth, and its diverse, progressive business community that is a perfect blend of tradition and technology.
 Our industrial parks have been developed through cooperation between the state, city and county governments.
 Union County is a viable, vibrant place to do business.